 The Journey Continues

 Tim successfully made the withdrawal of rupees and then Lotay and Sonam found a taxi to take us to Siliguri, our final destination for the day.
 Before saying goodbye, Lotay gave us food and drinks for the road and souvenirs from Bhutan.
 Can they stay with us for the next five weeks, please?
 I was feeling overwhelmed…getting through five weeks in India now seemed like a daunting, but also thrilling, task.

 From Jaigaon it was a three hour drive west to Siliguri (which Tim and I affectionately call “Silly Girl”).
 The kids and I took the back seat and Tim sat up front with the driver.

 At 4:30 pm we arrived in Siliguri.
-Wow, this is where we are spending the night?
-Decrepit streets, people everywhere, similar to Nepal, but different.
+Crowded streets, people everywhere, similar to Nepal, but different.
 Many shacks, buildings, and shops were decorated for Diwali, a five day Hindu celebration, and today was the main day.
 With some asking around, our driver found the Hotel Tourist Inn, located just off the main road.
 This hotel was also decorated for Diwali.